skills/introduction-to-codeql/README.md

 ## Welcome

-_Welcome to "Enable code scanning"! :wave:_
+_Welcome to "Introduction to CodeQL"! :wave:_

 In this course, we will explore using GitHub code scanning, powered by [CodeQL](https://codeql.github.com/), to identify common coding practices that can lead to security vulnerabilities.
 During this course, we will enable code scanning on your repository to identify, remediate, and prevent vulnerabilities.